bateskevin/PSAtlas/docs/Project.md

   Also it should be well commented, so the user knows where to change stuff and where not.

-  For example such a function could look like this (Example of Variable_Types lesson):
+  For example such a function could look like this (Example of Variable_Types Guide):

  ```
  Function Define-Datatype {